Why an LLM alone is not enough

 | Qdrant | Open-source | Performance, filtering | When speed and self-hosting matter |

-Question → Embedding → Vector Search → Top-K Documents → LLM Response Generation
+The flow: Question → Embedding → Vector search → Top-K documents → LLM response.

-- Embed the user’s question (using the same model as indexing)
+- Embedthe user's question with the same model used during indexing.

-- Vector search: find the most similar chunks (typically top 3-10)
+- Vector search: find the most similar chunks, usually top 3-10.

-- Insert the retrieved chunks as context into the LLM prompt
+- Insert the retrieved chunks as context in the LLM prompt.

 # Simple RAG query (pseudocode)